- Published on

 - Limited visualization capabilities

-JET Pilot is an open-source Kubernetes desktop client that focuses on less clutter, speed and good looks.
+JET Pilot is an open-source Kubernetes desktop client focused on speed and a clean interface.

 Key Features: